 A Journal for the home.
 Clean, fearless, liberal, progressive.
 Published monthly.
 Sixteen large pages, 11x16 inches, at one dollar a year.
 Address Speciator Publishing Company, Boston.
-Each number contains an essay by Professor Buchanan on Sarcognomy or Education; and other productions of able writers.
+Each number contains an essay by Professor Buchanan on Sarcegnomy or Education; and other productions of able writers.

 PREMIUMS FOR SUBSCRIBERS. - All new subscribers sending \$1.00 receive two large and costly premium pictures postpaid.
 Those sending one new subscriber will receive "Problems of the Day," by Dr. R. C. Flower, a fitty-cent pamphlet.
+For two new subscribers we will send pamphlet.
 For two new subscribers we will send our great original copyrighted premium picture in colors, the head of a beautiful child.
-For three new subscribers we will send your choice of either of the following most valuable books: -
+For three new subscribers we will send your choice of either of the following most valuable books:

-1. "Self Help," by Prof. Samuel Smiles, one of the most valuable and inspiring books ever published.
+1. "Self-Helf" by Prof. Samuel Smiles, one of the most valuable and inspiring books ever published.
 2. Wood's Illustrated "NATURAL HISTORY," over three hundred engravings, and over four hundred pages.
-3. Malcolm's new "BIBLE DICTIONARY"; there is nothing equal to it.
+3. Malcolm's new "RIBLE DICTIONARY"; there is nothing equal to it.
 Over 130,000 copies have been sold.
-Or if you prefer novels, one of the following standard books: Ivanhoe, by Sir Walter Scott; Rob Roy, by Sir Walter Scott; Oliver Twist, by Charles Dickens; Tale of Two Cities, by Charles Dickens; Vicar of Wakefield, by Oliver Goldsmith; or, The Scottish Chiefs, the national novel of Scotland.
+Or if you prefer novels, one of the following standard books: lvanhoe, by Sir Walter Scott; Bob Roy, by Sir Walter Scott; Bob Roy, by Sir Walter Scott; Oliver Twist, by Charles Dickens; Tale of Two Cities, by Charles Dickens; Tale of Two Cities, by Charles Dickens; Trale of Two Cities, by Charles Dickens; The Scottish Chiefs, the national novel of Scotland. land.